RahulModak74/BAYESIAN-CYBERSECURITY/README.md

 🌟 Vision
-At Bayeian Traffic-Prism , our mission is to democratize cybersecurity by providing enterprise grade open-source, transparent, and neutral tools that empower individuals, organizations, and governments to defend against evolving web-based threats.
+At Bayeian Traffic-Prism our vision is quality cybersecuirty should be free.
+Our mission is to democratize cybersecurity by providing enterprise grade open-source, transparent, and neutral tools that empower individuals, organizations, and governments to defend against evolving web-based threats.
 We believe that cybersecurity is a shared responsibility, and our platform bridges the gap between traditional WAFs and modern attack vectors like DOM-based XSS, session hijacking, and bot attacks.

 Our ultimate goal is to become the "Hugging Face of Cybersecurity" —a global, community-driven initiative that fosters collaboration, innovation, and trust in the fight against cybercrime.